 top of page

-This hardy native wildflower, grows 1-3 feet tall, with an upright, unbranched form.
+This hardy native wildflower grows 1 to 3 feet tall, with an upright, unbranched form.
 Hairy, light green foliage emerges in spring.
 In summer, clusters of creamy white to pale yellow flowers with prominent golden centers emerge.
-This plant thrives best in sunny, well-drained soils and is valued for its drought tolerance and pollinator appeal.
+This plant thrives in sunny, well-drained soils and is valued for its drought tolerance and pollinator appeal.

 Plant Characteristics: